Somali Region

 The Somali Region (Dawlad Deegaanka Soomaalida, ሱማሌ ክልል, المنطقة الصومالية), also known as Soomaali Galbeed (lit.
 'Western Somalia') and officially the Somali Regional State, is a regional state in eastern Ethiopia.
-Its territory is the largest after Oromia Region.
-The regional state borders the Ethiopian regions of Afar and Oromia and the chartered city Dire Dawa to the west, as well as Djibouti to the north, Somaliland to the northeast, Somalia to the south; and Kenya to the southwest.
+It is the second largest region of Ethiopia in terms of area.
+The state borders the Ethiopian regions of Afar and Oromia to the west, as well as Djibouti to the north, Somaliland to the northeast, Somalia to the east and south; and Kenya to the southwest.
+Jijiga is the capital of the state.

-Jijiga is the capital of the Somali Region.
-The capital was formerly Gode, until Jijiga became the capital in 1995 on account of political considerations.

 The Somali regional government is composed of the executive branch, led by the President; the legislative branch, which comprises the State Council; and the judicial branch, which is led by the State Supreme Court.

-Overview
+History

+What is now the Somali Region was part of the conquests of Menelik II in the late 19th century.

 The Somali Region formed a large part of the pre-1995 provinces of Hararghe, Bale and Sidamo.
 The population is predominantly Somali, and there have been attempts to incorporate the area into a Greater Somalia.
-In the 1970s, Somalia, supported by the United States, invaded Ethiopia, igniting the Ogaden War, which Somalia lost due to timely military intervention from the Soviet Union and its ally Cuba.
+In the 1977, Somalia invaded Ethiopia, igniting the Ogaden War, which Somalia lost due to timely military intervention from the Soviet Union and its ally Cuba.
 Despite this defeat, local groups still tried either to become part of Somalia or independent.

 The 2007 Abole oil field raid, in which 72 Chinese and Ethiopian oilfield workers were killed, has led to a series of military reprisals against the rebel group ONLF Ogaden National Liberation Front.

 Until its first-ever district elections in February 2004, Zonal and woreda administrators and village chairmen were appointed by the Regional government.
 Senior politicians at the Regional level nominated their clients to the local government positions.
 In the 2004 local elections, each woreda elected a council including a spokesman, vice-spokesman, administrator, and vice-administrator.
 These councils have the responsibility of managing budgets and development activities within their respective districts.

 Demographics

-Based on the 2007 Census conducted by the Central Statistical Agency of Ethiopia (CSA), the Somali Region has a total population of 7,445,219, consisting of 3,472,490 men and 3,972,729 women; urban inhabitants number 1,489,044 or 20% of the population, a further 5,956,175 or 80% were pastoralists and farmers.
+Based on the 2007 Census conducted by the Central Statistical Agency of Ethiopia (CSA), the Somali Region has a total population of 4,439,147, consisting of 2,468,784 men and 1,970,363 women; urban residents numbered 621,210 or 14% of the population, while rural residents numbered 3,817,937.
 With an estimated area of 327,068 square kilometers, this region has an estimated density of 20.9 people per square kilometer.
 For the entire region 1, 685,986 households were counted, which results in an average for the Region of 6.8 persons to a household, with urban households having on average 6 and rural households 6.5 people.

 There are 8 refugee camps and 1 transit center, housing 212,967 refugees from Somalia, located in Somali Region.